- Lose yourself in the bazaars and souks in the old medinas

 - Atlas Mountains

 Marrakech is full of beauty, charm and culture.
-Wander around the many architectural attraction in the city as well as the souks adjacent to lively Djemaa el Fna market.
+Wander around the architectural gems and lose yourself in the souqs surrounding the vast square of Djemaa el Fna.

 On the Atlantic coast, Casablanca is the largest city in Morocco and home to the Hassan II Mosque, one of the largest mosques in the world.